 - July 2017: I led a Westminster Hall debate in Parliament arguing for an opt-out system of organ donation.
 You can read the content of that debate here.

 - December 2017: The Government announces a consultation on the introduction of an opt-out system of organ donation in England.
-Read about the consultation and have your say here.
+Read about the consultation here.

 - August 2017: Max Johnson receives a life-saving heart transplant.